azimIbragimov/Fingerprint-Pore-Detection-A-Survey/README.md

 ./scripts/initializePolyU.sh pathToDataset
 ```

 To install the <ins>L3-SF dataset</ins>, place a folder with the dataset inside of this repository.
-Then follow run the following command:
+This dataset is already pre-installed.
+If you wish to use this dataset, make sure to cite the publication specified at the bottom of this page.
+Then follow run the following command to initialize this dataset:

 ```
 chmod +x scripts/initializeL3SF.sh